Smackville

-WWE Smackville was a professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's SmackDown brand division.
-A portion of the live event was livestreamed exclusively on the WWE Network as a one-hour special.
-It took place on July 27, 2019, at Bridgestone Arena in Nashville, Tennessee.
+Smackville was a 2019 professional wrestling livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brand, SmackDown.
+It took place on July 27, 2019, at Bridgestone Arena in Nashville, Tennessee with a portion of it airing as a one-hour WWE Network special.
+It was the sixth of seven originally scheduled house shows to broadcast as a WWE Network special.
+This was also the first and only main roster livestreaming event to be brand-exclusive since Fastlane in March 2018.

 Nine matches were contested on the card, three of which were shown for the one-hour WWE Network special.
-In the main event of the non-televised live show, Bayley defeated Charlotte Flair and Alexa Bliss in a triple threat match to retain the SmackDown Women's Championship, while in the main event of the televised portion of the show, Kofi Kingston retained the WWE Championship in a triple threat match against Dolph Ziggler and Samoa Joe.
+Due to the wild card rule, a couple of matches involved wrestlers from Raw.
+In the main event of the non-televised live show, Bayley defeated Charlotte Flair and Raw's Alexa Bliss in a triple threat match to retain the SmackDown Women's Championship, while in the main event of the televised portion of the show, Kofi Kingston retained the WWE Championship in a triple threat match against Dolph Ziggler and Raw's Samoa Joe.

 Production

 Background

+The event was held at the Bridgestone Arena in Nashville, Tennessee.

-In 2015, WWE began to expand its content on the WWE Network by presenting televised house shows.
-These one-hour WWE Network-exclusive specials did not show the entire card, but only a select few matches.
+In 2015, the American professional wrestling promotion WWE began to expand its content on the WWE Network by broadcasting originally scheduled house shows, which are non-televised events.
+The first three events showed the majority of the card, but beginning with Starrcade in November 2018, only a portion of the card was broadcast as a one-hour WWE Network-exclusive special.
 Smackville took place on July 27, 2019, at Bridgestone Arena in Nashville, Tennessee and featured wrestlers from the SmackDown brand.

-The one-hour WWE Network special of Smackville was livestreamed.
+This was the sixth originally scheduled house show to broadcast as a WWE Network special, after The Beast in the East in July 2015, Live from Madison Square Garden in October 2015, Roadblock in March 2016, Starrcade in November 2018, and The Shield's Final Chapter in April 2019.
+This was also the first main roster livestreaming event to be brand-exclusive since Fastlane in March 2018 as WWE had discontinued brand-exclusive pay-per-view and livestreaming events for the main roster after WrestleMania 34 in April 2018.